 Jenny Slew vs. John Whipple, Jr. (1766)

-Jenny Slew sues John Whipple, Ipswich (Hamilton), on basis that her mother was white.
+In 1766, Jenny Slew sued John Whipple, Ipswich (Hamilton), on basis that her mother was white.
 She lost her case in the ECCP case but appealed and won in the SCJ in 1766.

 - Plaintiff: Jenny Slew